AP FACT CHECK: Facebook defines 'permission' loosely

 The FTC's former chief technologist, Ashkan Soltani, and three former employees of its consumer protection division told the Times that the data-sharing deals probably violated the agreement.
 One said the partnerships seemed to give third parties permission to harvest data without users being informed of it or giving consent.

-The question of whether it was actually justified could ultimately be decided by the FTC itself.
+The matter could ultimately be decided by the FTC.
 The agency said in March it was looking into whether Facebook engaged in unfair acts that might have violated the decree.